elliotkendall/PHPTaxii/README.md

 ## Inbox Messages

 To send an Inbox Message, call sendInboxMessage() with a string containing the message to send.
+It does not return anything.
 This method is untested, but really just sticks your message (including possible XML) into the taxii_11:Content tag of a pre-defined XML message.